 In 1443 John was created Duke of Somerset and Earl of Kendal, made a Knight of the Garter, and appointed Captain-General of Aquitaine and Normandy.
-He married Margaret Beauchamp of Bletso, daughter of Sir John Beauchamp in 1439, the marriage produced one child, Lady Mararet Beaufort (1443 - 1509) who in turn became the mother of King Henry VII, the founder of the Tudor dynasty.
+He married Margaret Beauchamp of Bletso, daughter of Sir John Beauchamp in 1439.
+The marriage produced one child, Lady Margaret Beaufort (1443 - 1509) who in turn became the mother of King Henry VII, the founder of the Tudor dynasty.

 James I of Scotland had been a prisoner in England since the age of 12 and was held captive for 18 years.
-He met the lovely Joan Beaufort at the English court and is reported to have fallen in love her.
-James was inspired by his love for Joan to write 'The Kingis Quair' an allegorical romantic poem.
+He met the lovely Joan Beaufort at the English court and is reported to have fallen in love with her.
+James was inspired by his love for Joan writes 'The Kingis Quair' an allegorical romantic poem.

 James was eventually released and returned to Scotland in 1424, accompanied by Joan.
 The marriage produced eight children, including James II King of Scots, known as 'James of the Fiery Face', due to a disfiguring red birthmark on his face.

 On 20 February 1437, conspirators supporting the rival claim to the Scottish throne of Walter, Earl of Atholl, secretly entered the Dominican Friary in Perth where James and his Queen were staying.
 James attempted an escape by climbing into a sewer that exited onto the tennis court, however, the outlet had been blocked the previous day to prevent the loss of tennis balls and the king was trapped and killed by his attackers.
 Joan, though injured in an attempt to defend her husband, managed to escape and fled to the safe refuge of Stirling Castle with her young son, now James II.